omarcostahamido/awesome-networked-media/README.md

 ### Network

+- [AOO](https://git.iem.at/cm/aoo) - Audio over OSC is aimed to be a message based audio system using Open Sound Control OSC_ as a syntax format.
 - [Artsmesh](https://www.artsmesh.com/) (mac-only) - All-in-one app for networked music based on jacktrip allowing for P2P (up to 16 ch) and Broadcasting.
 - [icecast](https://icecast.org/) - streaming media server which currently supports Ogg (Vorbis and Theora), Opus, WebM and MP3 streams.
   - [butt](https://danielnoethen.de/butt/) - butt (broadcast using this tool) is a streaming tool that supports SHOUTcast and Icecast.